phoenixframework/phoenix/guides/controllers.md

 Now [`/hello/Frank`] in your browser should display `From messenger Frank` as plain text without any HTML.

 A step beyond this is rendering pure JSON with the [`json/2`] function.
-We need to pass it something that the [Jason library](`Jason`) can decode into JSON, such as a map.
-(Jason is one of Phoenix's dependencies.)
+We need to pass it something that the [JSON library](https://hexdocs.pm/elixir/JSON.html) can decode into JSON, such as a map.

 ```elixir
 def show(conn, %{"messenger" => messenger}) do